Research

 Henry JO Ogola, PhD

-Senior Advisor – Genomics, Bioinformatics & Research Systems
+Senior Director – Data Systems, Bioinformatics & Research Infrastructure

 • Godfrey Nyakaya, MSc (Clinical Trials)